arkadiahn/LEVEL3-projects/README.md

 Accomplished a full cycle of model evaluation, from identifying a real-world problem to presenting a nuanced analysis of a model's strengths and weaknesses that goes far beyond a single accuracy score.

 This is immediately useful in a job context because it mirrors the work of a conscientious machine learning engineer.
 Companies are grappling with "unresolved limitations after fine-tuning" and "metric-goal misalignment".
 A graduate who can say, "I've built a system to identify these issues," is a far more impressive candidate.
 They will have a "gut feeling' for AI" and know "the possible solution space for evals".
+Best case, we will publish the results, benchmarks, and best practises on huggingface.
+If we deem the results to be even more impressive, we are happy to write an actual paper with the corresponding team and publish that on an AI conference.

+The main challenges that everyone faces, but most not solve:
+* Evaluate Results
+  * Unresolved limitations after fine-tuning
+  * Metrics are optimized, but the model continues to hallucinate, underperform, and have random validation loss and poor context understanding
+* Review Process
+  * Testing on synthetic data, lack of user centered validation results and the omission of real world testing affect applicability
+* Reasonable Next Steps in Eval
+  * Metrics fail to retect domain specific outcomes and do not represent stakeholder goals
+  * Usage of surface level metrics or wrong metrics that do not fit the use case

 ## 2. Structure the Track
 The project is broken down into four weekly modules.
 Each week builds on the last, culminating in a complete, working project.